Final Stage Independent School Preparation and Revision

 Great vocabulary skills including spelling are essential and it’s never too late to improve in that area.
 With the time window you have available we’d suggest using this Vocabulary Boost course (you download it for home study) which will really help to improve the breadth and immediacy of your child’s vocabulary knowledge.
 Sometimes 60% of the marks in English are related to vocabulary- the broader a child’s vocabulary the better they will do.

 Often the tests will be based around a comprehension test which could be a classic book text extract.
-For this reason we’d recommend children read lots of classic books during this three month period.
+For this reason, we’d recommend children read lots of classic books during this three-month period.
 The best way of doing this because it mimics comprehension tests is to buy three or four classic books and just open them up anywhere and read for twenty minutes.
-Do this every day and child’s comprehension ability with classic book texts will improve markedly.
+Do this every day and the child’s comprehension ability with classic book texts will improve markedly.
 We also recommend children do this comprehension course because it uses extracts from classic texts and therefore helps prepare children for the level of difficulty they will face in the exam.

 Revising or keeping current punctuation and grammar skills is a good idea as many tests build this in.
 For this, we’d suggest working through the following book.